Tag: Steve McCabe

 The below Parliamentary question was asked by Steve McCabe on 2016-05-19.

-To ask the Secretary of State for Work and Pensions, how many closed Child Support Agency cases with child maintenance arrears have been referred for arrears (a) cleansing and (b) validation between January and March 2016.
+To ask the Secretary of State for Work and Pensions, how many former Child Support Agency (CSA) clients whose liability ended due to the CSA case closure process have been sent a notice of the validated child maintenance arrears balance in each month between January and March 2016.

 Priti Patel

-(a) The table below shows the number of cases referred for arrears cleansing in each month from January 2016 until March 2016.
+The table below shows the number of Arrears letters sent to the Parents with Care (PWC) as part of the case closure process in each month from January 2016 until March 2016.

 Month